3 Tips for Selecting A Commercial Security System

 - What assets and areas need to be monitored and protected?

-- Who has access to the building subsystems, such as ventilation, lighting, elevators, etc.?
+- Who can access the building subsystems, such as ventilation, lighting, elevators, etc.?

 - What procedures are in place to handle particular incidents, such as trespassers, theft, or a triggered alarm?

-Security cameras are usually the first thing that comes to mind when discussing security systems.
-They’re invaluable for businesses and provide benefits beyond after-hours surveillance, such as:
+Surveillance cameras are usually the first thing that comes to mind when discussing commercial security systems.
+Some surveillance cameras allow remote access to their video feed.
+This makes it possible for you to check in on your property even when away on a business trip or vacation.
+High-quality security cameras are invaluable for businesses and provide benefits beyond after-hours surveillance, such as:

 - Active threat identification